-So yeah, I think that’s just trying more stuff and having more patience I think is something that we have been coming back to during this live.
+Yeah, I think that’s just trying more stuff and having more patience I think is something that we have been coming back to during this live.
 Definitely.
 Definitely.
-So for, if people want to see more of your stuff and look into your YouTube channel where, what are like your social media accounts and your channel, if they want to find you?
+If people want to see more of your stuff and look into your YouTube channel where, what are like your social media accounts and your channel, if they want to find you?

 We’ll put the links in the description, but my channel is Miss Sara Nguyen.
 I’m also really badly on Instagram @itssaranguyen as well.
-So and on Facebook at Sara Nguyen Online, so yeah.
+And on Facebook at Sara Nguyen Online, so yeah.

 Yeah.
 Cool.
 And I’ve been looking through some of the stuff that you’ve done.
 It’s a lot of really valuable stuff there and it’s a lot of different things as well, like both towards YouTube and Facebook.
 And I know you have like product reviews and even some like book reviews as well.

-So a lot of knowledge to pick up there.
+A lot of knowledge to pick up there.
 Thank you.
 And I like the, like key takeaways from the books that you’re reading.
 I think that’s really valuable.
-So yeah, definitely go and check out her channel.
+Yeah, definitely go and check out her channel.